planetfederal/workshops/workshops/data_configs/sphinx/source/raster.rst

 .. code-block:: console

-	$gdal_translate -of GTiff -co "TILED=YES" -co "COMPRESS=JPEG" image3.tif image.tiff
+	$gdal_translate -of GTiff -co "TILED=YES" -co "COMPRESS=JPEG" image3.tif image.tif

-This creates a tiled GeoTIFF file named ``image.tiff`` from our source layer ``image3.tiff``.
+This creates a tiled GeoTIFF file named ``image.tif`` from our source layer ``image3.tif``.
 The new layer was created using the JPEG compression algorithm and now contains inner tiles.
 Further configuration is possible by adding additional commands using the ``-co`` modifier.
 For further information, refer to the `TIFF format description page <http://www.gdal.org/frmt_gtiff.html>`__.

 By default the size of the inner tiles is set to 256 x 256 pixels.
 To change this to  2048 x 2048, a much more efficient tile size for this example, use the following example instead:

 .. code-block:: console

-	$gdal_translate -of GTiff -co "TILED=YES" -co "COMPRESS=JPEG" -co "BLOCKXSIZE=2048" -co "BLOCKYSIZE=2048" image.tif image_tiled.tiff
+	$gdal_translate -of GTiff -co "TILED=YES" -co "COMPRESS=JPEG" -co "BLOCKXSIZE=2048" -co "BLOCKYSIZE=2048" image.tif image_tiled.tif

 We can now use the ``gdaladdo`` tool to add overviews.
 Execute the following: